 "Goodbye," says a voice from under her blanket.

-"Holy fudge," I say, only I don't say fudge.
+Only I don't say fudge.

 Christian Grey is the Head Hookah of Grey Enterprises Holdings & Fish Market, Inc. I make it to his headquarters with enough time for a quick stop at Taco Bell.
 I'm still wiping off the special taco sauce when I walk into the lobby of GREY HOUSE, his 69 story office building.